VladKarpushin/out_of_focus_deblur/README.md

 [H_w = rac{H}{|H|^2+rac{1}{SNR}} ]

 where
-$SNR$ is signal-to-noise ratio.
+SNR is signal-to-noise ratio.

-So, in order to recover an out-of-focus image by Wiener filter, it needs to know the $SNR$ and $R$ of the circular PSF.
+So, in order to recover an out-of-focus image by Wiener filter, it needs to know the SNR and R of the circular PSF.

 Result
 ------